bhaawnaBM/codeceptjsDemo/README.md

 2. *npx* comes bundled with npm version 5.2+.
 3. VSCode IDE

-## Getting Started with a CodeceptJS with Playwright Helper
+## Getting Started - CodeceptJS  with Playwright Helper

 1. Open a terminal in the IDE and `cd` into the folder of the project where you would like your tests to reside.